jk-jeon/jk-jeon.github.io/_posts/2024-04-23-how-to-quickly-factor-out-a-constant-factor.md

 # Benchmark

-Which one will perform the best, obviously, would depend on the myriads of details.
-Nevertheless, I ran a benchmark to have some idea on relative performances between these algorithms.
-Since my intended application was for trailing zero removal, the divisor $q$ is $10$ in this benchmark.
-Also, in Dragonbox, trailing zero removal may be needed only for numbers of at most $8$ digits for IEEE-754 binary32, and for numbers of at most $16$ digits for IEEE-754 binary64, so I made these assumptions for finding out the magic numbers of each algorithm.
+Determining the most efficient approach inherently depends on a multitude of factors.
+To gain insight into the relative performances of various algorithms, I conducted a benchmark.
+Given that my primary application involves removing trailing zeros, I set the divisor $q$ to $10$ for this benchmark.
+Additionally, considering the requirements of Dragonbox, where trailing zero removal may only be necessary for numbers up to $8$ digits for IEEE-754 binary32 and up to $16$ digits for IEEE-754 binary64, I incorporated these assumptions in the benchmark to determine the optimal parameters for each algorithm.

-Here is the data I got on my laptop (Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz, Windows 10):
+Here is the data I collected on my laptop (Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz, Windows 10):

 - 32-bit benchmark for numbers with at most 8 digits.